Becoming an allied health professional support worker

 Work in different settings

-AHPs provide treatment and help rehabilitate adults and children who are ill, have disabilities or special needs, to live life as fully as possible.
-They work across a wide range of different settings including the community, people’s homes and schools, as well as hospitals.
+AHPs provide treatment to prople to live life as fully as possible.
+They work across a wide range of different settings.
+This includes the community, education and hospitals.

 Working with others